Recipe Overview

 Baked muffins in tin.

-Make sure you don’t overmix the batter.
+• Don’t overmix the batter.
+To ensure that your muffins turn out light and fluffy, mix the batter just until the dry flour is incorporated.
+A few lumps in the batter are okay.
 The baking soda and baking powder react with the wet ingredients, immediately producing air bubbles that make the muffins light and fluffy.
-If you stir the batter too much, that chemical process will be all over before you even get the muffins in the oven and your muffins will be heavy and dense.
+If you stir the batter too much, that chemical reaction will be completed before you even get the muffins in the oven and your muffins will be heavy and dense.

 Muffins on cooling rack.